vedantmaldhure13/vedantmaldhure13/README.md

 - 👋 Hi, I’m @vedantmaldhure13
-- 👀 I’m die hard passionate for coding
+- 👀 passionate for coding
-- 🌱 I have just entered the world of coding , learning C
+- 🌱 have knowledge of OOPS, DSA
 - 📫 to reach me, my instagram handle - vedantmaldhure13

 <!---